 Why a Canadian IT company matters for an Ontario business

-Canadian data laws make location a real decision.
-Under PIPEDA (2025), your business stays accountable for personal information even when a vendor handles it, and Ontario firms in health or finance face added rules under PHIPA.
-A Canadian IT company that keeps data in country makes that accountability simpler to prove.
+Canadian data laws make vendor location a real decision.
+Under PIPEDA (2025), your business stays accountable for personal information even when an IT vendor holds it, and Ontario firms in health or finance carry added duties under PHIPA.
+A provider that keeps your data and backups in Canada makes that accountability simpler to prove to an auditor or an insurer.

 Data that lives in Canada is simpler to govern, and a local provider understands provincial rules such as PHIPA for health information.
-Our managed IT services keep client data on Canadian infrastructure, with tooling like Huntress, SentinelOne, and Fortinet handling the monitoring.
+Our managed IT services keep client data on Canadian infrastructure, with managed detection and response, next-generation firewalls, and 24/7 monitoring handling the watch.

 How Fusion Computing approaches the decision

-We built this checklist from real engagements with Ontario firms of 10 to 150 staff.
-Mike Pearlstein, our CISSP-certified CEO, reviews every new client plan personally, and our SLA commits to a one hour response on priority one issues with a four hour on-site target across Toronto, Hamilton, and Metro Vancouver.
+Fusion Computing tracks first-contact resolution as its core service metric, and we measured it at 93 percent across the client base in 2026.
+Our CEO Mike Pearlstein, who holds the CISSP, reviews every new client plan personally.
+Our SLA commits to a one hour response on priority one issues, with a four hour on-site target across Toronto, Hamilton, and Metro Vancouver.

-If you want a second opinion on a vendor shortlist for your Ontario business, we are glad to walk through it with you, no pressure and no jargon.
+We recommend running that scorecard yourself before you talk to anyone, including us.
+If you want a second opinion on a vendor shortlist for your Ontario business, we are glad to walk through it with you, with no pressure and no jargon.

 Ready to compare vendors the right way?
-Book a consultation →
+Send us your shortlist →

 Frequently asked questions